 Google Search Is Becoming an AI Conversation.
 Is Your Business Part of It?

-Nobody appears to have this fully figured out yet, and Google is evolving fast, the rules keep shifting, But what we do know is enough to pay attention to.
+Nobody appears to have this fully figured out yet, and Google is evolving fast, the rules keep shifting.
+But what we do know is enough to pay attention to.
 For 25 years, Google Search pretty much worked the same way.
 You type something, you get a list of links, you click one.
-But, this is quickly becoming archaic.
+But this is quickly becoming archaic.

 At Google I/O in May 2026, Google announced what it called the biggest change to the search box ever.
 The list of links is still there, but it’s no longer the main event.
 Google now tries to answer your question directly, pulling from sources across the web and presenting the result as its own response.
 AI-generated overviews now appear on roughly half of all Google searches.